Geoengineering is in the Natural Order of Things

 Why it will become an integral part of human evolution

 Climate change is one of the most pressing issues of our time, impacting ecosystems, economies, and societies worldwide.
-While climate change may have a natural component also, whatever the deniers might say, it is a fact that human activities, particularly the burning of fossil fuels and deforestation, are its main short-term cause.
-The consequences we all know all too well are the rising global temperatures, more frequent and severe weather events such as hurricanes, severe droughts, heatwaves, floods, melting polar ice caps and glaciers, rising sea levels, etc. These are a threat to biodiversity, food and water security, human health, and infrastructure.
-Vulnerable communities, including those in low-lying coastal areas and developing countries, are often hit the hardest.
-In principle, we know what the technical solutions should be.
-Efforts to mitigate climate change involve reducing greenhouse gas emissions by transitioning to renewable energy sources, improving energy efficiency, protecting and restoring ecosystems, and adopting sustainable agriculture, transportation, and industry practices, etc.
+While it may have natural components, human activities—particularly the burning of fossil fuels and deforestation—are the primary short-term cause, despite what climate change deniers may claim.
+The consequences are well-known: rising global temperatures, more frequent and severe weather events such as hurricanes, droughts, heatwaves, floods, melting polar ice caps and glaciers, and rising sea levels.
+These changes threaten biodiversity, food and water security, human health, and infrastructure.
+Vulnerable communities, especially those in low-lying coastal areas and developing countries, are often hit the hardest.
+Fortunately, we understand the technical solutions needed to combat climate change.
+Mitigation efforts involve reducing greenhouse gas emissions by transitioning to renewable energy sources, improving energy efficiency, protecting and restoring ecosystems, and adopting sustainable practices in agriculture, transportation, and industry.

-However, my assessment of how this will end I already described in a doom and gloom three-part series.
-I don’t nurture any illusion that we will stop with the business as usual.
-It is unlikely we will be able to avoid the worst.
+However, I have already described my assessment of how this will end in a doom-and-gloom three-part series.
+I do not harbor any illusions that we will stop business as usual, and it is unlikely we will be able to avoid the worst outcomes.

-Therefore, I would like to look beyond our present limited temporal horizon and see whether our generation could be at least useful today in rebuilding what will be left of the environmental destruction tomorrow.
+Therefore, I would like to look beyond our current limited temporal horizon and consider how our generation can be useful today in rebuilding what will remain after tomorrow's environmental destruction.

 The problem is that traditional efforts to curb greenhouse gas emissions struggle to keep pace with the accelerating impacts of climate change.
-Scientists are becoming aware of the fact that solar & wind power, electric cars, going all in with nuclear, hydrogen-based power generation, and … name it… won’t do the trick.
-It is becoming clear that all this will be insufficient and we need additional solutions.
+Scientists are increasingly recognizing that relying solely on solar and wind power, electric cars, hydrogen-based power generation, eventually nuclear energy, and other existing solutions, will not suffice.

-The idea isn’t new and, in a sense, humanity has always ‘geoengineered’ the planet engaging in modifications of the environment throughout history, such as for agricultural, water management, or urban development purposes.
-These practices, while not explicitly labeled as ‘geoengineering,’ nonetheless represent deliberate alterations of Earth's natural systems.
-One could even say that it was precisely our inconsiderate large-scale destruction, exploitation, and pollution of the environment in the last couple of centuries that ‘geoengineered’ the climate.
-And now we complain about the catastrophic consequences.
-There are good reasons to be skeptical of any further human intervention.
+The concept is not new; humanity has always engaged in modifications of the environment throughout history for agricultural, water management, and urban development purposes.
+While these practices may not have been explicitly labeled as “geoengineering,” they nonetheless represent deliberate alterations of Earth's natural systems.
+One could argue that our reckless large-scale destruction, exploitation, and pollution of the environment over the last couple of centuries have effectively “geoengineered” the climate, leading to the catastrophic consequences we now face.
+Thus, in a sense, we have always geo-engineered the Earth's climate and soil, and we have done it irresponsibly.
+There are valid reasons to be skeptical of any further human intervention.

-However, geoengineering the atmosphere remains the only way out to avoid a climatic collapse.
+Nonetheless, as I will shortly describe next, geoengineering the atmosphere may be the only viable solution to avoid climatic collapse.
 It remains the only credible tool for mitigating the worst impacts of climate change.

-There are two main categories of geoengineering scientists are considering: solar radiation management (SRM) and carbon dioxide removal (CDR).
+There are two main categories of geoengineering that scientists are considering: solar radiation management (SRM) and carbon dioxide removal (CDR).
 SRM techniques aim to reflect a portion of sunlight away from the Earth, thereby reducing global temperatures.
 One proposed SRM method involves injecting aerosols into the stratosphere to mimic the cooling effect of volcanic eruptions.
-CDR approaches, on the other hand, seek to remove carbon dioxide from the atmosphere and store it in geological formations or other long-term reservoirs.
-Examples of CDR technologies include afforestation, ocean fertilization, and direct air capture, etc.
+In contrast, CDR approaches seek to remove carbon dioxide from the atmosphere and store it in geological formations or other long-term reservoirs.
+Examples of CDR technologies include afforestation, ocean fertilization, and direct air capture.

 SRM techniques, in particular, could provide a rapid and relatively inexpensive means of temporarily reducing global temperatures, buying time for emissions reductions and adaptation efforts.
 Additionally, CDR technologies could help address the root cause of climate change by directly removing carbon dioxide from the atmosphere.

-However, things are not as easy as that.
-For the time being, these technologies are only in their infancy and are mostly discussed in a theoretical and speculative context.
-Especially the second alternative is far from becoming a mature and viable technology because it would require enormous amounts of energy.
-A large-scale geoengineering plan for the Earth’s atmosphere is, at this stage of development, a sci-fi fantasy.
-The human, economic, and technological resources necessary to get the climate under human control, are almost certainly immense and beyond our present capacities.
+However, things are not that simple.
+Currently, these technologies are in their infancy and are mostly discussed in theoretical and speculative contexts.
+The second alternative, in particular, is far from being a mature and viable technology, as it would require enormous amounts of (clean!) energy itself.
+At this stage of development, a large-scale geoengineering plan for the Earth’s atmosphere resembles a sci-fi fantasy.
+The human, economic, and technological resources needed to control the climate are likely immense and beyond our current capabilities.

-What causes most concerns are the unexpected unpredictable and potentially disastrous side effects on the climate, on a regional or global scale.
-We don’t know what we are doing and the possible consequences of our actions could make things even worse, causing more problems than what geoengineering is supposed to resolve.
-Moreover, reliance on geoengineering as a solution to climate change could undermine efforts to reduce greenhouse gas emissions, leading to a dangerous dependency on technological fixes rather than addressing the root causes of climate change.
+Moreover, most concerning are the unexpected, unpredictable, and potentially disastrous side effects on the climate at both regional and global scales.
+We do not fully understand the implications of our actions, and the consequences could exacerbate existing problems or step through tipping points, creating more issues than geoengineering is intended to solve.
+Furthermore, relying on geoengineering as a solution to climate change could undermine efforts to reduce greenhouse gas emissions, leading to a dangerous dependence on technological fixes rather than addressing the root causes of climate change.
+Geoengineering would be self-delusional if we do not reduce emissions.

-While I’m aware of all these possible drawbacks and potentially negative feedback, let me explain not only why, whether we like it or not, we will be forced to take this path, but also why it is already a page written in the evolutionary history of mankind.
+While I recognize these potential drawbacks, let me explain why we will be compelled to take this path, and why it is already a written chapter in the evolutionary history of humankind.

 Climate change is irreversible

-To see why, let us assume that for some unknown miracle, we stop emitting greenhouse gases.
-Tomorrow, some magic wand will reduce all carbon dioxide, methane, and other detrimental emissions to zero.
-Would this stop climate change as well?
-Unfortunately, the answer is negative.
-The longevity of human-emitted greenhouse gases in the atmosphere varies depending on the specific gas.
-Some gases, like carbon dioxide (CO2), can remain in the atmosphere for hundreds to thousands of years.
-Others, such as methane (CH4), have a shorter lifespan, typically only around 12 years, but are more potent in terms of their heat-trapping ability.
+To understand why, let us assume that, by some miraculous means, we stop emitting greenhouse gases.
+Tomorrow, a magic wand reduces all carbon dioxide, methane, and other harmful emissions to zero.
+Would this halt climate change?
+Unfortunately, the answer is no. The longevity of human-emitted greenhouse gases in the atmosphere varies by gas.
+Some, like carbon dioxide (CO2), can linger for hundreds to thousands of years.
+Others, such as methane (CH4), have a shorter lifespan—typically around 12 years—but are more potent in their heat-trapping ability.
 Nitrous oxide (N2O) can persist for over a century.

-Thus, we already know that shutting down emissions would only prevent us from making things worse.
-But the overall impact on the Earth's climate system will persist much longer and will remain irreversible for several generations to come, in the best-case scenario, and for thousands of years in the worst-case scenario.
+Thus, we know that stopping emissions would only prevent further damage.
+However, the overall impact on the Earth's climate system will endure much longer and will remain irreversible for several generations at best, and for thousands of years at worst.
+What will we do then?
+Will we wait centuries for Mother Nature to fix it for us, while passively enduring the inevitable climate and environmental disasters that will affect generations to come?

-While, so far, there is no sign that we are willing to stop the emissions in the first place.
-Put it bluntly, but realistically, we will have to live forever with a modified climate, no matter what we do.
-Reducing emissions is crucial but won’t save us.
-Most probably we will reach a + 3°C warming by 2080 and that will make many parts of the planet inhabitable and other parts difficult to live in (again, see here.)
-Life will become something varying between harsh, cruel, and eventually hellish.
-If we still don’t feel this way it is because the effects are delayed by decades, but they will catch us.
-It is just physics.
+So far, there are no signs that we are willing to stop emissions.
+Put bluntly, we will have to live with a modified climate, regardless of our actions.
+While reducing emissions is crucial, it won’t save us.
+Most likely, we will reach a +3°C warming by 2080, rendering many parts of the planet uninhabitable and making other areas difficult to live in (see here.).
+Life will become harsh, cruel, and eventually hellish.
+If we do not feel this way yet, it is because the effects are delayed by decades, but they will inevitably catch up with the coming generations.
+It is simply physics.

-At that point, I’m afraid that nobody will care about the noble objections against geoengineering, or should we say more appropriately “retro-engineering” the climate.
-When the level of pain becomes unbearable, we will change our minds.
+At that point, I fear that no one will care about the noble objections to geoengineering—or, more appropriately, “retro-engineering” the climate.
+Whether we like it or not, once the level of pain becomes unbearable—like being subjected to torture—we will change our minds.

 Tipping points are points of no return

-The second reason that will force us to go down the road of geoengineering is that there are good chances that, because of climate change, the atmosphere will run into one or more tipping points.
-Tipping points refer to critical thresholds in the Earth's climate system that, once exceeded, lead to abrupt shifts in the state of the system.
-These shifts will result in significant and rapid changes in the environmental conditions that almost certainly would render life on this planet much more difficult.
+The second reason that will compel us to consider geoengineering, is the likelihood that climate change will modify the atmosphere past one or more tipping points.
+Tipping points refer to critical thresholds in the Earth's climate system that, once exceeded, lead to abrupt shifts in the system's state.
+These shifts will result in significant and rapid changes in environmental conditions, making life on this planet much more challenging.

-Tipping points are characteristic of physical systems undergoing a sudden non-linear complex reorganization—so-called, ‘self-organized criticality—such as sudden cascading events.
-A simple example we might be familiar with from our everyday experience is how a sand pile can grow until a certain point and be subjected to a certain self-weight.
-Adding grains of sand onto the pile may cause nothing to happen.
-However, once it reaches a critical point, a single grain of sand may be sufficient to cause the entire pile to collapse in a massive slide.
-A sand pile may look like a very simple system but, unfortunately, it isn’t.
-No science can exactly predict when and how this critical physical state is reached.
-We only know that, sooner or later, by adding that little tiny weight of one grain onto the sand pile, will make it collapse.
-Here, only statistical approaches can help to make educated guesses, but you will never know when exactly the collapse is going to happen.
+Tipping points are characteristic of physical systems that undergo sudden, nonlinear reorganization, known as ‘self-organized criticality,’ which can trigger cascading events.
+A familiar example from everyday experience is how a sand pile grows until it reaches a certain point under its own weight.
+Adding grains of sand to the pile may initially have no effect.
+However, once it reaches a critical point, a single grain can cause the entire pile to collapse in a massive slide.
+Although a sand pile appears to be a simple system, it is, in fact, quite complex.
+No science can precisely predict when and how this critical state will be reached.
+We only know that eventually, adding just one more grain of sand will lead to collapse.
+Here, only statistical approaches can provide educated estimates, but the exact timing and dynamics of the collapse remains uncertain.

-Notice that, while a single grain of sand is sufficient to cause the avalanche, rolling the film back to its exact previous state is impossible.
-While, restoring the system’s (the sandpile’s) previous physical state only approximately, will require a comparingly huge amount of energy and a long work compared to the work done and the time interval of the tipping event.
-These events where a small change can cause a sudden unpredictable irreversible and complete reorganization of a complex system are ubiquitous in natural and non-natural systems.
-From earthquakes to forest fires, from the financial market to traffic jams, from the neural networks in our brain to… well, the climate.
+Notice that while a single grain of sand can trigger an avalanche, it is impossible to roll the film back to its exact previous state.
+Restoring the system (the sandpile) to its previous physical state, even approximately, will require a comparatively enormous amount of energy and a significant amount of time compared to the work done and the time interval of the tipping event.
+These events, where a small change can lead to an unpredictable, irreversible, and complete reorganization of a complex system, are ubiquitous in both natural and non-natural systems.
+From earthquakes to forest fires, from financial markets to traffic jams, and from the neural networks in our brains to the climate, such phenomena are prevalent everywhere.
+And they all share one commonality: you are not allowed to play back the film.

-The most feared climate tipping point is that of the circulation of ocean currents in the North Atlantic Ocean, the so-called Atlantic Meridional Overturning Circulation (AMOC).
-The AMOC tipping point refers to a critical threshold beyond which the circulation of ocean currents in the North Atlantic undergoes a rapid and potentially irreversible change.
-It plays a crucial role in regulating global climate patterns by redistributing heat from the equator towards the poles.
-This would have global effects, disrupting weather patterns, affecting marine ecosystems, and impacting agriculture influencing the frequency and intensity of extreme weather events, such as hurricanes, droughts, and heatwaves, by altering atmospheric circulation patterns and ocean-atmosphere interactions.
-Some say that Western Europe may even experience a little ice age.
-To use an analogy it is as if your skin pores would lose their transpiratory function.
-You may survive but your thermoregulatory system may be put upside down and your life would become much harder.
+The most feared climate tipping point involves the circulation of ocean currents in the North Atlantic Ocean, specifically the Atlantic Meridional Overturning Circulation (AMOC).
+The AMOC tipping point refers to a critical threshold beyond which the circulation of these ocean currents can undergo a rapid and potentially irreversible change.
+This circulation plays a crucial role in regulating global climate patterns by redistributing heat from the equator toward the poles.
+Its disruption could have far-reaching effects, disrupting weather patterns, affecting marine ecosystems, and impacting agriculture.
+It would also influence the frequency and intensity of extreme weather events, such as hurricanes, droughts, and heatwaves, by altering atmospheric circulation patterns and ocean-atmosphere interactions.
+Some experts suggest that Western Europe could even experience a mini ice age.
+To use an analogy, it is as if your skin pores lost their ability to transpire.
+You might survive, but your thermoregulatory system would be thrown into disarray, making life considerably more difficult.
 For an in-depth analysis of the AMOC tipping point, see S. Rahmstorf’s paper.

-If this isn’t enough, let me illustrate the third reason why we will be forced to embrace some kind of geoengineering.
+If this wasn't bad enough, let me illustrate the third reason why we will be compelled to embrace some form of geoengineering.

 Human evolution was possible because of the stability of the climate

-In case you didn’t know, the climate we are accustomed to is not the rule but the exception.
-In Earth’s natural history ice ages were the norm.
-The graph below shows the Earth’s average temperature anomaly in the last 800,000 years—that is, the divergence from the average temperature of the previous ten thousand years.
-As you can see the climate was far from stable.
-Between 20-30,000 years ago the Earth's temperature was 7-9 °C colder than the last 10,000 years (i.e., 8.5 to 10.5 °C colder than today).1 This is an enormous difference!
-For thousands of years, most of Canada and Northern Europe were covered with large ice sheets, deserts expanded, and water became scarce.
-Of course, humans are adaptable and did not go extinct.
-However, except for those humans living at tropical latitudes, their lifestyle must have been similar to that of the indigenous people in the Arctic regions before the Industrial Revolution.
-Especially in the winter season, life must have been extremely harsh without modern heating systems and technological comforts.
+In case you didn’t know, the climate we are accustomed to is not the rule but rather the exception.
+Throughout Earth’s natural history, ice ages have been the norm.
+The graph below illustrates the Earth’s average temperature anomaly over the last 800,000 years, showing divergence from the average temperature of the previous ten thousand years.
+As you can see, the climate was far from stable.
+Between 20,000 and 30,000 years ago, the Earth's temperature was 7 to 9 °C colder than in the last 10,000 years-that is, 8.5 to 10.5 °C colder than today.
+This is a significant difference!
+For thousands of years, most of Canada and Northern Europe were covered by large ice sheets, deserts expanded, and water became scarce.1 While humans are adaptable and did not go extinct, those living at tropical latitudes likely had lifestyles similar to those of indigenous people in the Arctic regions before the Industrial Revolution.
+Especially during the winter, life must have been extremely harsh without modern heating systems and technological comforts.

 In a sense, we are living in a very comfortable and temperate age.
-In the last 10,000 years, Earth experienced a relatively warm and stable climate friendly to life.
+Over the last 10,000 years, Earth has experienced a relatively warm and stable climate that is friendly to life.

-Fortunately, concerns about the coming of a new ice age are unjustified.
-We have not to prepare for a Viking-styled civilization (unless the AMOC creates havoc in Europe…).
-While the exact reasons why ice ages come and go are still not fully known, according to current theories, this is mainly due to the so-called Milankovitch Cycle.
-Without going into the technical details, it may only be said that it depends on some orbital parameters and the inclination of the Earth, which can be calculated.
-We can’t say anything for sure, but it seems unlikely that we are going to fall back into one of those ‘dips’ in the graphs above anytime soon.
-And, yes!
-Ice ages were determined by the low concentrations of CO2 greenhouse gas in the atmosphere as well (mainly modulated by volcanic eruptions.).
-In fact, we are unwillingly doing our utmost to prevent the next ice age from happening.2
+Fortunately, concerns about the onset of a new ice age are unjustified.
+There is no need to prepare for a Viking-style civilization (unless the AMOC creates havoc in Europe).
+While the exact reasons for the cyclical nature of ice ages are still not fully understood, current theories suggest that they are mainly influenced by the so-called Milankovitch Cycles.
+Without delving into technical details, these cycles depend on certain orbital parameters and the tilt of the Earth, which can be calculated.
+While we cannot make definitive predictions, it seems unlikely that we will soon enter one of those 'dips' illustrated in the graphs.
+Additionally, ice ages have been associated with low concentrations of CO2 in the atmosphere, which are primarily modulated by volcanic eruptions.
+In fact, we are inadvertently doing our utmost to prevent the next ice age from occurring.2

-However, the decisive point to keep in mind is that we, as humans, as a species, could become what we are, precisely because of an interglacial period with a relatively stable climate (in the previous cycles it was much less stable.)
-Precisely these environmental conditions allowed for the development of agriculture and the growth of human settlements, complex societies, and culture, culminating in the advent of the scientific and industrial revolution.
-That humans developed such a cultural, scientific, and technological renaissance only in these last millennia, and not already 300,000 years ago, is no coincidence.
-The climatic conditions allowed for it.
+However, the key point to remember is that we, as humans and as a species, became what we are largely due to an interglacial period characterized by a relatively stable climate (the previous cycles were much less stable).
+These environmental conditions facilitated the development of agriculture, the growth of human settlements, complex societies, and culture, ultimately leading to the scientific and industrial revolutions.
+The fact that humans experienced such a cultural, scientific, and technological renaissance only in the last few millennia, rather than 300,000 years ago, is no coincidence; it was made possible by favorable climatic conditions.

-We must realize how fortunate we are to live in this particular ‘season’ of Earth’s natural history.
-The relatively serene period we are privileged to live in nowadays was the incubator of human cultural development and is going to be quickly destabilized by our anthropogenic forcing that will tilt this delicate equilibrium between the environment and our evolution.
-The present climate is by no means the norm, it is an exception that needs millions of years to cycle back.
-If that stability will fade away, also our ability to develop may as well.
-Unless we take the appropriate measures.
+We must recognize how fortunate we are to live during this particular ‘season’ of Earth’s natural history.
+The relatively serene period we currently enjoy served as the incubator for human cultural development, yet it is rapidly being destabilized by our anthropogenic influences, which threaten to upset the delicate balance between the environment and our evolution.
+The present climate is not the norm; it is an exception that takes millions of years to cycle back.
+If that stability fades, our ability to develop may also diminish—unless we take appropriate measures.

-Humans have become a developed scientific and technologically capable species that has learned to create its material comforts.
-We will not accept passively being plunged into a hellish inferno.
-The prehistoric humans had no other choice than to accept their natural destiny and adapt, migrate, or die out.
-We are the first living creatures on Earth that could take a different path.
-When the time comes, and it will come very soon in terms of the history timeline of homo sapiens, nobody will care much about the possible side effects of geoengineering.
-We will not accept the idea to do nothing and let Nature take its course.
-When life becomes unbearable people won’t care about our present fears and ethical, moral, and technical doubts about geoengineering.
-We have adapted to the environment by creating technological means that protect us from its ups and downs.
-We will do so also with the short- or long-term climate changes.
-Humans will have to find out how to stabilize the climate.
-If we like it or not we will be forced to geoengineer or fall into a harsh desert planet civilization a la Dune sci-fi novel.
-We have always ‘geoengineered’ the planet, but we will have to learn to treat Nature respectfully AND apply science and technology for what they are truly worth.
-Not to satisfy a bottomless pit of greed and ignorance, but to allow us to live in a world worth living.
-This will be one of the next technological and spiritual aspects of the future evolution of humankind.
-It is in the natural order of things.
+When the time comes—and it will come soon in the historical timeline of Homo sapiens—nobody will be concerned about the potential side effects of geoengineering.
+We will not accept the notion of doing nothing and letting Nature take its course.
+When life becomes unbearable, people will disregard our current fears and the ethical, moral, and technical doubts surrounding geoengineering.
+We have adapted to our environment by developing technological means that protect us from its fluctuations.
+We will do the same in response to short- and long-term climate changes.
+Humans must find a way to stabilize the climate.
+Whether we like it or not, we will be compelled to geoengineer or risk becoming a harsh desert civilization reminiscent of the sci-fi novel Dune.
+We have always "geoengineered" the planet, but we must learn to treat Nature with respect and apply science and technology for their true worth—not to satisfy an insatiable greed, but to enable us to live in a world worth living in.
+This will be one of the next technological and spiritual facets of humanity's evolution; it is part of the natural order.

 Or…

-You may be lured into the simplistic belief that global warming caused by human greenhouse emissions could counterbalance the advent of a new ice age, and this authorizes us to stop worrying about temperature rises.
-It is better if you think more than twice!
+You may be tempted to believe that global warming, caused by human greenhouse emissions, could offset the onset of a new ice age, leading you to think we can stop worrying about rising temperatures.
+If so, I suggest you to think further.

 Credo che la geoingegneria non troverà mai applicazione su vasta scala, anche se qualcuna tra le principali nazioni potrà fare forse tentativi circoscritti.
 Ma potremmo ripristinare gli ecosistemi per altre vie.